appium/appium-espresso-driver/README.md

 text | The element's text.
 It never equals to `null` | 'my text' hint | The element's hint.
-Could be `null` | 'my hint text' bounds | The element's visible frame (`[left, top][right, bottom]`) | `[0,0][100,100]` adapters | Comma-separated list of all adapter data items if the element's view hierarchy contains any, otherwise `null` | TBD adapter-type | The full class name of the adapter data items if the element's view hierarchy contains any, otherwise `null` | TBD no-multiline-buttons | Whether the element's view hierarchy does not contain multiline buttons | 'true' no-overlaps | Whether element's descendant objects assignable to TextView or ImageView do not overlap each other | 'true' no-ellipsized-text | Whether the element's view hierarchy does not contain ellipsized or cut off text views | 'false'
+Could be `null` | 'my hint text' bounds | The element's visible frame (`[left, top][right, bottom]`) | `[0,0][100,100]` no-multiline-buttons | Whether the element's view hierarchy does not contain multiline buttons | 'true' no-overlaps | Whether element's descendant objects assignable to TextView or ImageView do not overlap each other | 'true' no-ellipsized-text | Whether the element's view hierarchy does not contain ellipsized or cut off text views | 'false'